These are the most frequently asked questions that we get:

 5) Why is Infrared Repair better than cutting and replacing the asphalt?

 Cutting and replacing asphalt gives you a new surface but it doesn't keep the edges from raveling.
-The only way to get edges that won't fall apart is by heating the surface to make a thermal bond between the repair spot and the surrounding asphalt.
+The only way to get edges that won't fall apart in time is by heating the surface to make a thermal bond between the repair spot and the surrounding asphalt.
 This means no water or dirt will be able to enter the crevices around the repair area that you would find on a cut and repair job.

 6) Is an Infrared Repair permanent?

 Yes.
 When you create a thermal bond and compact it properly, you will end up with a permanent repair patch.
+The only time an infrared patch will fail is when it was done on an area that had a bad underlying base issue.

 7) How long will it take to perform one repair?